Canon 1Ds vs Leica M Typ 262

 - More modern: Reflects 13 years and 1 month of technical progress since the 1Ds launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the M Typ 262 comes out slightly ahead of the 1Ds (9 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the M Typ 262 emerges as the winner of the match-up (9 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Leica M Typ 262«||-||-||-||-||-||Nov 2015||5,195||-||Leica M Typ 262|